Welcome to the European Working Group

 You have also the choice to do the self-evaluation with a case by case feedback (suggest for beginners) or as a feedback at the end (suggested for experienced pathologists).

-If you would like to repeat the morphological criteria of microinvasion, please click here.
+To view the morphological criteria of microinvasion used in this study, please click here.

 Definition of Microinvasion: